Explore: Engineering

 “It’s never just one thing that goes wrong.
 There’s always a series of events that lead up to it.”
 Steve investigates the cause of aircraft accidents.
 He joined the RAF aged 19 and trained as an aircraft technician.
 Steve went on to become an RAF engineer, gaining a degree in electrical systems engineering and later a Master’s degree in the process.

-More information about Electronics engineers
+More information about Aerospace engineers

 ?